The Roadmap

 This method, however, will not get you far.
 The reason is that each tutorial will only teach you to solve a specific problem, while in coding, you will frequently encounter new problems whose solution is not written as a tutorial and published online.

-To write a truly amazing software, such as an operating system or a programming language, requires deep understanding on multi-disciplinary fields.
+To create a truly amazing software, such as an operating system or a programming language, requires deep understanding on multi-disciplinary fields.
 To name a few, one need to master the programming tools including the programming language, design an effective software structure, understand various programming protocols and standards, know how the low level hardware works, and study many applied and even pure mathematics like algorithmic analysis, logics, and category theory.

 You shall be, nevertheless, encouraged to take this journey, and your inner ambitions shall be alighted, because, by following this tutorial to the end, you can proudly and righteously call yourself a master of computer programming.